kknxzz/levinismynameirl/README.md

-# About me
+# kknxzz

-I'm a student and open source contributor focused on full-stack development, automation, AI, data processing, and developer tooling.
-I work extensively with Python, Node.js, React, and a range of other tech, most of which you can find in my tech stack below.
+I'm a student, open source contributor and COO @ [Ferriteworks](https://ferriteworks.com).
+I've worked extensively and focused on full-stack development, automation, machine learning & AI, data processing, algorithmic trading, and devloper tooling.
+The tools I work most with are Python, React (and subsequently Typescript) and Rust, though you can find the full list in my tech stack below.

 ## Tech Stack